How to Increase your Health System’s Spend Visibility (Spend Visibility Part 3)September 16, 2022

-The P2P process typically begins with a requisition for an item or service, goes through the purchasing and receiving of the good/service, and ends with payment for the good/service.
+The procure to pay process typically begins with a requisition for an item or service, goes through the purchasing and receiving of the good/service, and ends with payment for the good/service.

 Over our 35+ years of working with Supply Chain and AP at health systems exclusively, we have come to learn that the process begins when a contract is entered into the system.
 While contract management is typically left out of the P2P process, any slight error, such as a missed item, overlooked discount, or a wrong letter in a unit of measure (UoM), may have financial loss further down the process.

 Why do we include contracting as our first focus area?
-As mentioned above, there is much involved in contracting, from negotiating terms and conditions to entering contract data to managing expirations that affect actions downstream, costing lost funds and resource waste.
+As mentioned above, contracting involves much, from negotiating terms and conditions to entering contract data to managing expirations that affect actions downstream, costing lost funds and resource waste.

-We also include the contracting focus areas to reduce risk throughout the P2P ecosystem, including the centralization of contracts within a health system, tracking spend for tiered pricing and rebates, insight into opportunities to cut costs through pricing negotiations, and managing the item master.
+We also incorporate the contracting focus areas to reduce risk throughout the P2P ecosystem, including centralizing contracts within a health system, tracking spending for tiered pricing and rebates, gaining insight into opportunities to cut costs through pricing negotiations, and managing the item master.

-Supply Chain takes on most of the responsibility in this focus areas, including Sourcing, Procurement, Value Analysis, and more.
+Supply Chain assumes most of the responsibility in this focus area, including Sourcing, Procurement, Value Analysis, and more.
 However, the end user is also involved as they identify the need for the good or service and may have a say in the vendor chosen.